 While a casual trip to Japan isn’t always in the cards, a casual trip to Chinatown is, where you’ll find Strings Ramen Shop just off the Cermak red line stop.
 We recognize there are a lot of solid ramen joints in Chicago, but we’ve got a thing for Strings.

 There are a few available rice bowls on the menu but don’t get distracted - ramen is what you want.
 Strings offers up four traditional-ish broths with multiple fillers, including vegetables, pork belly, pork loin, duck, seafood, and turkey.
 No matter your choice in broth or add-ons, the fresh noodles are the star, thanks to the fact that they’re made daily with a special dough and some mixer they imported from Japan, or so we’re told.
-All we really care about is that they’re really tasty, and not flavored with poison.
+But at the end it doesn't really matter - all we really care about is that they’re really tasty.

 Oden are a type of Japanese street food served on sticks and in a pot of water.
 You have a variety of choices, fish cakes, sausage, daikon, and squid.
 Don’t let the ingredients scare you away, because we promise they are all pretty plain and simple small bites.
 At the very least, try the daikon.